-PROJECTS / Private Residential
+PROJECTS / Housing

 The design celebrates the beautiful setting and builds into the landscape itself.
 The shape of the building responds to the complex geometry of the topography and the site boundary and works with the slope of the site to reduce the visual impact to the surrounding area.
 The house is cut away to direct views across the garden and away from the former home, creating sheltered living spaces and establishing a clear entrance.
 A privately accessed guest annex is located to the south of the site.

 Drawing inspiration from the nearby historic brickworks and clay pits, the earth bound ‘plinth’ is formed from a pale coloured, long-format brick.
 Chamfers and deep reveals express the depth and solidity of the ground floor, which contains the main living spaces, garage and pool area.
 A ‘lightweight’ slatted timber-clad form supported on the ‘heavy’ brick plinth, contains the bedrooms areas and annex.
 This element emerges from the trees with gaps that open in the slatted timber to reveal windows on the east and west façades.
 The timber slats are arranged in a rhythmic pattern designed to mimic the vertical trunks of the trees in the woodland opposite.